 - Woolly Bugger (black #8 to #4)

-Waders are always a good idea at Eleven Mile Reservoir, and you want to take a 10-foot rod with a 4-weight on it.
+A 9-foot 5-weight fly rod works well on Eleven Mile.
 Use a 9 foot leader as part of your setup with tippet size 3x to 6X to match the flies you are throwing.
+Waders are always a good idea if you plan to fish from bank.

 There are a number of area shops that publish Eleven Mile Reservoir fishing reports.
 A few to check out are listed below.